kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

-I’m a PhD candidate in the Department of Linguistics at Yale University.
+I’m a linguist.
 I’m interested in the structure of language and how it relates to meaning and sound.
 I love cats.
 I’m a Hong Konger.

 {% capture notice-text %}